jj49411/Makers_notes/Week1.md

 ### TDD Workshop

 1. TDD
-- Process of writing test to guide the codes that meets user needs
+- Process of writing a test to guide the codes that meets user needs
 - Reason of using it is to help to break down the problem, build the project step by step
-- Can serve as docs/ Acts as safty net
+- Can serve as docs/ Acts as safety net

 2. Steps of building up a project
 - Define user needs